Sustained Quantum Coherence and Entanglement in the Avian Compass

 Generally, the magnetic field we employ is

-where $B_0 = 47~{\rm \mu}$T is the Earth's magnetic field in Frankfurt \cite{resonance2}, and the angles describe the orientation of magnetic field to the basis of the HF tensor. $B_{\rm rf} = 150$~nT is an additional oscillatory field only applied in our simulations where explicitly mentioned.
-For resonant excitation with the uncoupled electron spin, $\hbar \omega = 2 \gamma B_0$, so that $\nu = \omega / (2 \pi) = 1.316 \rm{MHz}$.
+where $B_0 = 47~{\rm \mu}$T is the Earth's magnetic field in Frankfurt \cite{ritz09}, and the angles describe the orientation of magnetic field to the basis of the HF tensor. $B_{\rm rf} = 150$~nT is an additional oscillatory field only applied in our simulations where explicitly mentioned.
+For resonant excitation with the uncoupled electron spin, $\hbar \omega = 2 \gamma B_0$, so that $\nu = \omega / (2 \pi) = 1.316~\rm{MHz}$.

-Because of the axial symmetry of the HF tensor we can set $\varphi = 0$ and focus on the $\vartheta$ in the range $[0, \pi/2]$ without loss of generality.
-Furthermore, for the oscillatory field, we set $\phi = 0$.
+The axial symmetry of the HF tensor allows us to set $\varphi = 0$ and focus on $\vartheta$ in the range $[0, \pi/2]$ without loss of generality.
+For the oscillatory field we set $\phi = 0$.

-We model the dynamics of the system with a quantum master equation (ME) approach.
-We employ operators representing the relaxation processes; specifically, we include two `shelving states' which represent the system having decayed either from an electron singlet state, or from one of the triplet states.
-Ultimately one of these two forms of relaxation will occur.
-The three spins span an 8 dimensional Hilbert space to which we therefore add two further levels $\vert S \rangle$ and $\vert T \rangle$ for the singlet and triplet decay outcomes, respectively.
-The populations of these levels will then correspond the singlet and triplet yield.
+To model the dynamics of the system with a quantum master equation (ME) approach, we add two `shelving states' to the 8 dimensional Hilbert space of the three spins.
+We employ operators to represent the spin-selective relaxation into the singlet shelf $\vert S \rangle$ from the electron singlet state, or the triplet shelf $\vert T \rangle$ from the triplet configurations.
+One of the two events will occur, and the final populations of $\vert S \rangle$ and $\vert T \rangle$ give the singlet and triplet yield.